Sanavesa/Named-Entity-Recognition/README.md

 </p>

 ## Second Model: BLSTM with GloVe embeddings
 This model is similar to the previous model.
 However, the embedding layer is replaced with a pretrained GloVe embedding layer.
 Moreover, spelling features on the words were concatenated to the embedding layer, yielding a richer word representation.
-Examples of spelling features include ALL_CAPS (e.g. IBM) , NUMBER, FIRST_UPPER_CASE (i.e. John), and OTHERS.
+Examples of spelling features include <code>ALL_CAPS</code> (e.g. IBM), <code>NUMBER</code>, <code>FIRST_UPPER_CASE</code> (i.e. John), and <code>OTHERS</code>.
 This improvement can be clearly seen by the F1 score jump between this model and the previous (81 to 94).
 The model architecture is shown below:

 <p align="center">
   GloVe Embedding + Spelling Embedding (120-dim) > BLSTM (size 256) > Linear (size 512) > ELU > Linear (size 10)